ShubhamPal4363/Dice-Game/README.md

 ---

 ## Technologies Used
-- **React**: For building the user interface and managing the state of the game.
+- **React**: This is for building the user interface and managing the state of the game.
 - **Tailwind CSS**: For responsive design and styling.
 - **JavaScript**: For handling the game logic, including the random number generation for the dice roll.